jentery/mdia200v6/exittickets.md

 # Exit Tickets

-Near the end of twenty different class sessions, I will ask you to use a notecard (which I will provide) to respond to two prompts.
-These prompts will ask you to share what you're learning from class sessions and the course material, what you hope to learn, and what questions you have.
-You should submit your responses and notecard to me as you exit the classroom.
+Near the end of twenty different class sessions, I will ask you to use a notecard (which I will provide) to respond in writing to two prompts.
+These prompts will ask you to share what you're learning from the course material, what you hope to learn, and what questions you have.
+You should submit your responses on the notecard to me as you exit the classroom.
 We'll call these notecards "exit tickets."

 ## Number of Tickets to Submit

-You should submit *a total of fourteen exit tickets* in response to the twenty I prompt this term.
+You should submit a total of *fourteen exit tickets* (across fourteen different class sessions) in response to the twenty I prompt this term.
 I cannot accept more than fourteen exit tickets per student.

 ## Format